First Result for Dark Matter Search by WINERED

 Dark Matter has played a crucial role in the evolution of the universe, and its existence is now considered certain in the current universe.
 Yet, despite numerous experimental searches, the basic properties of dark matter, such as mass and non-gravitational interactions, have remained unknown for about a century.
 The spatial distribution of dark matter within galaxies is typically inferred from gravitational interactions, evident in phenomena like the rotation curves of galaxies.

 One candidate for dark matter is an undiscovered elementary particle known as the axion-like particle (ALP), which couples with photons.
-Theoretically, scenarios like the ``ALP miracle"\cite{Daido:2017wwb,Daido:2017tbr} (see also \cite{Takahashi:2023vhv} where the strong CP problem can be explained) and the ``hadronic axion window"\cite{Chang:1993gm, Moroi:1998qs} predict the existence of ALPs with masses near eV.
-In both scenarios, the dark matter decays into two photons, producing narrow-line emissions in the near-infrared region.
-Throughout this paper, we refer to narrow-line emissions simply as `lines'.
-By searching for line emission spectra in the near-infrared region, there is a potential to discover eV-range dark matter.
-In addition, the hot dark matter paradigm, prevalent about 40 years ago, suggests dark matter mass around eV.
-A similar model can account for cold dark matter in the eV mass range if the Bose-enhancement effect is significant in thermal production~\cite{Yin:2023jjj}.
-Particularly when the coupling constant between ALP dark matter and photons lies in the range of $g_{\phi\g\g}= 10^{-11}-10^{-10}\GEV^{-1}$, it can explain several analyzed excesses relevant to the cosmic infrared background together if the mass is around $2\EV$~\cite{Caputo:2020msf,Korochkin:2019qpe,Bernal:2022xyi}(see also \cite{Gong:2015hke}).
-Motivated by these discussions, we will study the search for dark matter decaying into line photons, especially with the mass around $2\EV$.
+Theoretically, scenarios like the ``ALP miracle"\cite{Daido:2017wwb, Daido:2017tbr} (see {Refs.\,\cite{IAXO:2019mpb, Daido:2017tbr} for the detailed parameter region and \,\cite{Takahashi:2023vhv} for the scenario that the strong CP problem can be explained) predicts the dark matter in the mass range of 0.01-7.7 eV with a particular mass-photon coupling relation.
+In this scenario, the ALP gluon coupling is suppressed, and various constraints from e.g. thermal production and astrophysical productions are alleviated c.f.~Refs.\,\cite{Chang:1993gm, Moroi:1998qs, Caloni:2022uya, Lella:2023bfb}.
+It predicts the existence of ALP with masses near eV, decaying into two photons, producing narrow-line emissions in the infrared region.} {Alternatively, the hot dark matter paradigm, prevalent about 40 years ago, suggests a dark matter mass around the eV scale.
+Although dark matter produced thermally tends to have too long a free-streaming length, it can be cold dark matter if the Bose-enhancement effect is significant in thermal production.
+This is because stimulated emission is IR dominant and reaches a steady state that the small momentum modes are populated~\cite{Yin:2023jjj}.\footnote{{We also note that there are many production mechanisms that can produce dark matter in but are not restricted to, around the eV mass range: e.g., although the minimal vacuum misalignment mechanism does not apply to the parameter region of our interest~\cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah}, one may introduce dark sector topological susceptibility~\cite{Arias:2012az} and a flat-top-shaped potential with a hilltop condition~\cite{Nakagawa:2020eeg} to produce the dark matter in the region of interest. }} Phenomenologically, when the photon coupling of the ALP dark matter is $g_{\phi\gamma\gamma}= \O(10^{-10})\,\mathrm{GeV}^{-1}$, it can explain two independent excesses relevant to the cosmic infrared background simultaneously if the mass is around $2\,\mathrm{eV}$~\cite{Caputo:2020msf,Korochkin:2019qpe,Bernal:2022xyi} (see also Refs.\,\cite{Gong:2015hke, Kohri:2017oqn, Kalashev:2018bra, Kashlinsky:2018mnu, Nakayama:2022jza, Carenza:2023qxh}).}